edgeNEXUS/kubernetes-ingress/README.md

 **Q:** What is RS `127.0.0.1:8181` on the ADC?

 **A:** This is the default server which should always return HTTP 502.
 It is used for services that have no endpoints.
-We need to use another solution after discussing what it should be.

 TODO
 ----